HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 <aside>

 This report was created as a group project.
-All names of group members, as well as identifying references to the Middle School invovled, have been censored in the interest of privacy.
+All names of group members, as well as identifying references to the Middle School involved, have been censored in the interest of privacy.

 </aside>